210 East Third Ave (Near Ellsworth)

 House supreme Fish Soup ($6.99) with Lai Fen Rice Stick had lots of sliced fish and a ton of rice noodles.
 Not the highest in quality or as good as the Wonton soup, but good enough to hit the spot.
 A hearty meal at a good price.

-Hoi Nam Chicken Rice ($7.50) consisted of sliced chicken, chicken flavored rice, cup of bok choy soup, and some condiments.
+Hoi Nam Chicken Rice ($9.95) consisted of sliced chicken, chicken flavored rice, cup of bok choy soup, and some condiments.
 A good version of the classic, with spot on chicken and good soup.
 The rice could have used more flavor and more chicken would have been nice.
 In 2018, the price rose but the food quality of this dish was better than expected.

 Removed from the menu: Special Chicken Clay Pot Rice ($9.50) took about 20 minutes, so you need to be patient.
 Well done and really not requiring the soy sauce that they bring you.
 The chicken was very tender and the mushrooms nice and soft.